 Williams added that items were cut throughout the budgeting process, including raises for town employees, a one-time payment at Thanksgiving as well as BJ’s Wholesale Club and Sam’s Club memberships (which, according to the budget printout, saved $2,240.)

 However, one holiday-themed item Williams said he wouldn’t cut.

 “It [the budget] retains the one-time $50 gift certificate to employees at Thanksgiving, a longstanding town tradition, which I would like to continue,” he said.

-Town officials said while no raises were given, cost-of-living adjustments were included in the budget.
+Town officials also said no raises were given.

 The property tax rate was set at $.80 per $100 of assessed value for the upcoming fiscal year.

 Property taxes contributed $2.7 million in revenue to the 2018-19 general fund budget, and officials proposed increasing it by 26.27 percent to $3.4 million, according to budget reports.

 The town proposed setting the impact residential fees at $30,000 for fiscal year 2020, which is a decrease of $70,000 from the previous year.
 The commercial fee, previously set at $15,000, also decreased by $5,000 for the upcoming fiscal year.

 Despite the higher property tax rate and the subsequent revenue that will produce, the town’s general fund in the 2019-20 fiscal year will be not quite $838,500 less than the budgeted total for the current year.

 Altogether, the general fund showed $7.1 million in revenue for FY19, and $6.3 million under the new plan.
 The difference between the two is that the town’s general fund revenue in FY19 included a $1.5 million transfer from the town’s reserves and the new fiscal year does not.